 Vocal Jazz Camp

-Vocalist and composer Lauren Kinhan has been creating genre-merging music for over 25 years as evidenced on her CD’s, Avalon, Hardly Blinking, Circle in a Square and her latest smash paying tribute to the late great Nancy Wilson, A Sleepin’ Bee.
-Not to mention her distinct songwriting contributions to the New York Voices’ recordings.
+Vocalist and composer Lauren Kinhan has been creating genre-merging music for over 25 years as evidenced on her solo CD’s, Avalon, Hardly Blinking, Circle in a Square and her latest smash paying tribute to the late great Nancy Wilson, A Sleepin’ Bee.
+Not to mention her distinct songwriting contributions to the New York Voices’ narratives.
 Her musical ideas shake up the traditional confines of jazz, pop and everything in between and offer instead, the listener an experience led by an accomplished, creative and curious mind.
 Legendary Phil Ramone describes Lauren as a true songstress, and that would be enough if that were her sole ambition, however being an important voice and mentor for the next generation is as much a calling as a need in today’s complex world, and she has embraced that wholeheartedly.
-Her training in jazz and deep connection to soul music has developed a voice that is expressive and fearless while her love of prose keep her dreaming of ways to lead her listeners on different adventures.
-Christopher Loudon from Jazz Times says, “Sweet surprises lurk around every corner… shaping a pastiche that is hip, intelligent and vibrant.”
-And says about Circle in a Square, “Lauren has never shone brighter.”
+Her training in jazz and deep connection to soul music has developed a voice that is expressive and fearless while her love of prose keeps her dreaming of ways to lead her listeners on different adventures.
+Christopher Loudon from Jazz Times said, “Sweet surprises lurk around every corner… shaping a pastiche that is hip, intelligent and vibrant“ for Avalon and about Circle in a Square he said, “Lauren has never shone brighter.”
 While C. Michael Bailey awarded her latest creation A Sleepin’ Bee with 4 1/2 Stars in Downbeat Magazine’s coveted review lore.
 Starting a new venture with Jazz Vocal and Grammy legend Janis Siegel in 2017, Vocal Mania is a monthly concert of epic proportions, curated by these generous artists who offer one of a kind sets featuring the breadth of amazing vocalists of all genres to push and beguile audiences and foster a community of support and a place to shine for artists of all stripes.
 And finally, joining the NYU adjunct faculty to co-direct their Contemporary and Jazz Vocal Ensemble with Janis Siegel rounds out her very full performance career, private studio and guest educator appearances.

 Recognized in both the jazz vocal and instrumental worlds, Darmon Meader is a highly respected vocalist, arranger and saxophonist.
 Darmon has achieved international recognition as the founder, musical director, chief arranger, composer, producer, saxophonist, and vocalist with New York Voices.
 As a member of New York Voices, he has released numerous recordings on the GRP, RCA/Victor, Concord and MCGJazz labels.
 In 2013, NYV will release two new CDs: New York Voices, Live with the WDR Big Band Cologne and their long awaited Christmas CD, Let it Snow, both of which feature Darmon’s extensive arranging skills.
 In 2008, Darmon released his much anticipated debut solo CD, And So Am I. This solo project is a collection of jazz standards and original works, which reflects his varied interests and skills as a singer, saxophonist, writer and arranger.